uvicpraxis/uvicpraxis.github.io/metadata.md

 * World War I
 * World War II

+## Area(s) and Environment(s)
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Afternoon
+* Arena
+* Cave
+* City / urban
+* Club / bar
+* Desert
+* Domestic / home
+* Dungeon
+* Embedded story
+* Enacted story
+* Evening
+* Evoked story
+* Factory
+* Forest
+* Grasslands
+* Horizon
+* Horizontal
+* Hospital
+* Hotel / inn
+* Invisible wall
+* Laboratory
+* Lava / fire
+* Map
+* Maze
+* Morning
+* Mountains
+* Moving vehicle
+* Night
+* Ocean / underwater
+* Overworld
+* Plains / flatland
+* Procedural generation
+* Rain
+* Restaurant
+* Sky
+* Swamp / marsh
+* Town / village
+* Tropical
+* Tundra / ice / snow
+* Underworld
+* Vertical
+* Wasteland
+* Weenie

 ## Narrative(s)
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting for our purposes.
 This data pertains to the entire game and not just the clip.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * Adult
 * Comedy
 * Crime